pseudonym117/Riot-Watcher/README.md

 I might get around to fully documenting this at some point, but I am working on using it right now for other things, not documenting it.

 ## Changelog

+### v1.1.1 - 5/3/2014
+Fix issue with static calls, namely that they didn't do anything right before.
+Now they work.

 ### v1.1 - 4/29/2014
 Updated to latest API versions, now supported API's are: